This weekend the 21st Great Dragon Parade (Wielka Parada Smoków) and accompanying events take place in Kraków.

-As well as the parades, a Dragons Family Picnic will take place from 10am on Saturday and Sunday by the Dragons Den, on the Wisła embankment below Wawel.
+A ‘Dragon Family Picnic’ will take place on Saturday and Sunday from 10am by the Dragons Den, on the Wisła embankment below Wawel.

 The parade is organised and the dragons are ‘animated’ by ‘Teatr Groteska’, Kraków, with the professional dragons joined on Sunday for the street parade by dozens of school kids with home made dragons from all over Poland.

 Exciting dragon games and fun await visitors, including putting your hand in a dragon’s mouth, tracking down dragons and rolling dragon eggs.
 In addition, a great archery tournament, stealth exercises and numerous competitions and attractions will take place in the tents of the picnic partners.

 RIVER PARADE Great Outdoor Spectacle on the Vistula

 Vistula Boulevards at the foot of Wawel Hill

 The great outdoor show – “light & sound” on the Vistula (Wisła) combines pyrotechnic effects, music, light and water curtains.
 During the show large, flying dragons will be presented (up to 25m in length and 15m in height), amazing creatures ‘flying’ from boats are animated by the actors of the Groteska Theatre.
 This year, dragon designs have been inspired by ancient Polish architecture..